htcondor/htcondor/docs/version-history/development-release-series-91.rst

   images that can be run in Singularity or Docker or other container runtimes.
   :jira:`850`

-- Docker universe jobs can now be user-level checkpointed by setting checkpoint_exit_code in submit files.
+- Docker universe jobs can now self-checkpoint by setting checkpoint_exit_code in submit files.
   :jira:`841`

-- Docker universe jobs now work on jobs without file transfer :jira:`867`
+- Docker universe now works with jobs that don't transfer any files.
+  :jira:`867`

-- The **blahp** is now included in the HTCondor linux native packages.
+- The **blahp** is now included in the HTCondor Linux native packages.
   :jira:`838`

 - The tool *bosco_cluster* is being renamed to *condor_remote_cluster*.